Rostamabd/Random-Regression-Analysis/README.md

 **Date**:  May 2, 2020

-Here you can see an example file for running Random Regression Analysis, Generating Legendre Polynomials coefficients and computing the Breeding Values based on Test-day Milk data in dairy cattle.
+You can see a toy example file test-day milk yeild data for running Random Regression Analysis, Generating Legendre Polynomials coefficients and computing the Breeding Values based on Test-day Milk data in dairy cattle.
 Analysis include three steps as following

 1. ## Run renumf90